teticio/openai-proxy/README.md

 Lastly, it is easy to make redundant calls to the API incurring unnecessary costs, especially when developing in an interactive environment such as a Jupyter notebook.

-\* The latest version of the OpenAI usage dashboard shows number of calls per user, but not cost.
+\* It is now possible to track API keys and export usage costs (activity) per key, however it is still not possible to limit usage costs per key.

 ## Solution